 I had already studied the differences between the two families of Orthodoxy (Oriental and Eastern) in substantial depth, so the differences didn’t pose any problems for me.
 I had already concluded that both Orthodox families had preserved the Apostolic faith in its entirety.
 All existing differences were and are politically motivated and a matter of semantics.
 Sadly this caused several Greek Orthodox Christians to consider me “lost”, “a heretic”, and an “outcast”.

-Sarah and I then heard about a Multicultural Ministry, serving all liturgical services purely in the English language, at St. Mary & St. Mina Coptic Orthodox Church.
+In early 2015 Sarah and I heard about a Multicultural Ministry, serving a fortnightly Holy Liturgy purely in the English language, at St. Mary & St. Mina Coptic Orthodox Church in Bexley.
 I was extremely excited to hear about this ministry.
-An Orthodox Church, dedicated to serving the needs of the multicultural community sounded too good to be true!
+An Orthodox Church, dedicated to serving the needs of the multicultural community sounded too good to be true, even if it was only fortnightly.
 I shared my desire to visit this ministry with Sarah, and she was very supportive and happy to attend.
 We attended and fell in love with this ministry and community.
-That was in early 2015 and we have been attending and serving in the multicultural ministry ever since.

-Since then my love for the Coptic Orthodox Church and Orthodox Christianity has continued to grow on a very deep level.
+Since my entry into the Coptic Orthodox Church, my love for Orthodox Christianity has continued to grow on a very deep level.
 In the Coptic Church I was given the opportunity to experience the sweetness and beauty of Jesus Christ and develop a loving relationship with Him.
 Yes, I’m a weak sinner with countless faults like everyone else, but I’ve come to know and taste the sweetness of His love.
 His love has given me a burning desire, to strive each and every day, to know and love Him more and more, with a yearning to be united with Him forevermore in His kingdom, when He deems fit.

 Having experienced the sweetness of God’s love and mercy, His tremendous patience and compassion, has given me a great desire and thirst to share the wealth of our Orthodox faith, the sweetness of Jesus Christ, with those who are willing to hear the Good News.
 I always try to do this, by passing on the same faith delivered to us throughout the ages, through the Orthodox Church and her rich and beautiful Tradition.